Krzysztof Głowacki: Głowacki vs. Okolie

 At the WBO federation convention in Tokyo, it was decided that Głowacki would face Lawrence Okolie for the vacant cruiserweight title.
 Okolie won by stoppage to hand Głowacki his third defeat.

 2022

 Głowacki vs. Francisco Rivas Ruiz

 Głowacki won in a bout against Francisco Rivas Ruiz, via TKO.

 2023

 Głowacki vs. Richard Riakporhe

 Głowacki lost in a bout against British boxer Richard Riakporhe, via TKO.
-This bout was on the undercard of Chris Eubank Jr. vs Liam Smith, held in the Manchester Arena in Manchester, England, on the 21 January 2023.
+This bout was on the undercard of Chris Eubank Jr. vs. Liam Smith, held in the Manchester Arena in Manchester, England, on the 21 January 2023.
+Almost a year after the bout it was announced that Głowacki tested positive for boldenone in the bout's urine sample, and was banned from any competition overseen by UKAD for four years.